-Grade Calculations: All unit exams are calculated by a percentage computed to two decimal places.
-Exam grades will be figured to the tenth.
-The final exam for the course will be computed to two decimal places.
+Grade Calculations: All quizzes are calculated by a percentage computed to two decimal places.
+Quiz grades will be figured to the one-hundreth.
+Case studies will be rounded to the nearest tenth.
+The final professionalism paper for the course will be computed to a whole number.
 The final course grade will be rounded off to a whole number.